AgalmicVentures/D20/README.md

 ## API

 ### `/api/entropy`
 Requires a single argument `challenge`.
-Returns a JSON blob containing 3 keys:
+Returns a JSON blob containing 4 keys:

+* `apiVersion`: a string representing the API version, so clients can ensure compatibility
 * `time`: the server time to the second (to prevent releasing fine-grained timing information) in ISO 8601 format (%Y-%m-%dT%H:%M:%S)
 * `challengeResponse`: the SHA512 sum of the `challenge` as a lower case hexadecimal string
 * `entropy`: the SHA512 sum of the challenge and 128 bytes drawn from `/dev/urandom`